po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Using the documentation, implement the following:

-  * Add a parameter to the end requestUrl that will limit the results to just 5 issues.
+  * Add a `path` to the end of the `requestUrl` variable such that the response is limited to 5 issues.

-  * After doing so, run the page in the browser, it will console.log the results.
+  * After doing so, open the `index.html` in your browser and examine the response in the console.

-  * Examine the results and note the issue url and the login of the user who wrote the issue
+  * Note the issue URL and the login of the user who wrote the issue

-  * Loop through the data in the area in the script.js file and console.log the issue url and the user login.
+  * In the `script.js` file, loop through the data and `console.lo`g the issue URL and the user login.

 ## 💡 Hint(s)